Contact Lens Startup Hubble Sold Lenses With a Fake Prescription From a Made-up Doctor - Slashdot

 If you wanted to damage your eyes, it would be cheaper, faster, and more reliable to just stab them with a fork.

-Contact lenses aren't a controlled item (Score:2)
+Contact lenses aren't a controlled item (Score:4, Insightful)

 Just because there is a prescription involved, that doesn't mean there is a problem.